zilliztech/zdoc/milvus/reference/java/docs/v1/Collection/loadCollection.md

     </tr>
     <tr>
         <td>withSyncLoad(Boolean syncLoad)</td>
         <td>Enables sync mode when loading a collection.
 With sync mode enabled, the client keeps waiting until all segments of the collection are successfully loaded.
-If sync mode is disabled, the client returns instantly after `loadCollection()` is called.<br/>Sync mode is enabled by default.</td>
+If sync mode is disabled, the client returns instantly after <code>loadCollection()</code> is called.<br/>Sync mode is enabled by default.</td>
         <td>syncLoad:A boolean value to indicate if sync mode is enabled.
-If the value is set to `True`, this means sync mode is enabled.</td>
+If the value is set to <code>True</code>, this means sync mode is enabled.</td>
     </tr>
     <tr>
         <td>withSyncLoadWaitingInterval(Long milliseconds)</td>
         <td>Sets the waiting interval for sync mode.
 In sync mode, the client checks the collection load status at intervals.
-The value must be greater than zero, and cannot be greater than Constant.MAX_WAITING_LOADING_INTERVAL.
+The value must be greater than zero, and cannot be greater than Constant.MAX<em>WAITING</em>LOADING_INTERVAL.
 The default value is 500 milliseconds</td>
-        <td>milliseconds: The time interval in milliseconds for checking the data load status. </td>
+        <td>milliseconds: The time interval in milliseconds for checking the data load status.</td>
     </tr>
     <tr>
         <td>withSyncLoadWaitingTimeout(Long seconds)</td>
         <td>Sets the timeout period for sync mode.
-The value must be greater than zero and cannot be greater than Constant.MAX_WAITING_LOADING_TIMEOUT.
+The value must be greater than zero and cannot be greater than Constant.MAX<em>WAITING</em>LOADING_TIMEOUT.
 The default value is 60 seconds.</td>
         <td>seconds: A during of time in seconds to wait till timeout.</td>
     </tr>
     <tr>